aaronyy/soco-outlets/solution.md

 I opted for a simple incremental greedy approach to select outlet placement, which should get an optimally minimal number of outlets.
 Then I followed with a polynomial smoothing to better distribute the outlet locations.
 I think one of the outlets still ended up nearly flushed against a puck.

 Two alternative outlet placement algorithms I considered were...
-(A) Recursively subdividing the walls to find placement locations.
+- Recursively subdividing the walls to find placement locations.
 This has the advantage of faster runtime potential over larger rooms, outlets options, etc., but felt a bit too necessary for the scope of this test.
-(B) Stochastically trying and testing different placements.
+- Stochastically trying and testing different placements.
 This has the advantage of decoupling the NEC rules/validation with the generation of the outlets, which I REALLY liked.
 For example, that enables expanded rulesets (based on interior design preferences, or international regulations) very easily.
 It's also fairly straightforward to implement, but ultimately, this approach seemed a bit too fancy and unnecessary given the scope.

 I assumed valid JSONs formatted with valid floorplans with doors/windows/kitchen flushed against the room wall boundaries, while handling minor precision errors.
 I think windows, because they are floor length, could break the NEC code (if wider than 12 feet), so I also assumed they were of valid size.
 I also had to make assumptions regarding the keys ('pucks', 'generic_rooms', etc) -- but since it's an internal data format, I assume we can validate the floorplan data at a pre-processing step prior to running this algorithm.